 - Coronary artery dissection in

-- Prolapse of aortic valve myxomatous polyps
+- Prolapse of aortic valve myxomatous or other types of polyps

-into coronary ostia.
+occluding into coronary ostia.

 - Dissection or rupture of sinus of